ericoporto/ags-manual-wiki/acintro1.md

 The default palette setup is a little badly weighted.
 Your GUI and main character graphics will have to use just the game-wide colours, since they are shown in more than one room.
-Therefore, unless you want a greyscale main character, the colours displayed are probably not enough.
+Therefore, unless you want a grayscale main character, the colours displayed are probably not enough.

 So, let's swap some background colours for some game-wide ones.
 Select the first "X" slot, then hold shift and click on the last slot in the